 Attaching the piping

 Jen sewed the piping for us (bless her!), and Jose taught me how to staple it on.
-Here is a video tutorial we put together that shows you how to make piping!
-This is our very first DIY video so be easy on us 🙂
+Here is a video tutorial I put together with my sister!

 Staple the piping super close to the seam around the edge of the seat, close enough so that the seam won’t show but the piping will.